-- Purchase of equipment: The library purchased and installed two laptop computers; a flatbed scanner to scan textbooks for conversion; braille conversion software; paper for printing braille transcriptions, and 12 DAISY readers to create and play back audio books (DAISY is short for Digital Audio Information System).
+- Purchase of equipment: The library purchased and installed two laptop computers; a flatbed scanner; braille conversion software; paper for printing in braille, and 12 DAISY readers to create and play back audio books (DAISY is short for Digital Audio Information System).

 - Selecting titles: Working with teachers, librarians identified the most-needed textbooks for conversion into both braille and DAISY audio formats.
 The librarians also selected story books based on their popularity, using library lending statistics as a guide.

-- Training librarians and creating accessible format copies: After a three-day practical skills workshop, seven librarians began copying books into accessible formats.
+- Training librarians and creating accessible format books: After a three-day practical skills workshop, seven librarians began creating accessible format books.

 April 2016 – March 2017